atkrish0/sysfolio/README.md

 # Alphascope
 ~ Under development

 Note: This repository is VERY alpha (hence the name hehe?), bare bones next to nothing stuff.
-The intention is to fush things out over the cours of a year to a usable state.
-The python package will be the spotlight, but other directories will also hold research notebooks.
+The intention is to flush things out over the course of a year to a usable state.
+The python package will be the spotlight, but other directories will hold research notebooks.

 Developing and deploying an end-to-end python package for portfolio construction and optimization, the objective of this endeavor is to explore this space of computational finance and create something worthwhile along the way.